jhdavis8/omp-gpu-perf-suite/README.md

 ## Licensing/Availability

 Licensing information for each app is included in its subfolder under `/apps`.
 The laplace and GPP apps have not yet been added as some additional work is needed to ensure the codes can be provided with the appropriate licensing.

-The upstream version of the GPP app is available [here](https://gitlab.com/NERSC/nersc-proxies/BerkeleyGW-Kernels-CPP) from NERSC.
+The upstream version of the GPP app (without the modifications described in the paper) is available [here](https://gitlab.com/NERSC/nersc-proxies/BerkeleyGW-Kernels-CPP) from NERSC.

 ## Building and Running

 At the moment an integrated build system across all of the apps has not been created.
-To build and run any of the apps, see the Makefile and README information provided in its subfolder.
+To build and run any of the apps, see the Makefile and README information provided in the relevant subfolder.